METEO 3 Lesson 5 Images

 Text description of the example from October 30, 2011 image.

-The image is a satellite view displaying parts of the northeastern United States.
+The image is a satellite view displaying parts of the Northeastern United States.
 The map outlines state borders with blue lines.
-Several states are visible, including New York, Pennsylvania, and parts of New Jersey.
-The image primarily features cloud cover and snow cover in the central region, marked by labels.
-Snow cover is highlighted with yellow lines pointing to specific areas in the southern part of the map.
-The top right and bottom areas display extensive cloud coverage.
+The image primarily features cloud cover and snow cover in the Mid-Atlantic and Northeast, marked by labels.
+Yellow lines labels "snow cover" point to places from West Virginia to Massachusetts where snow cover can be seen from satellite imagery.
+Few clouds exist over land with the primary visible feature being snow cover, but significant cloud cover exists off the coast in the Atlantic ocean.
 The background is in grayscale, with varying gray shades depicting clouds and the landscape.

 Credit: University of Wisconsin